1) What is testing?

 5. Adhoc Testing : It is a type of testing performed without planning and documentation.
 The strength of adhoc testing is that important defects can be found quickly.

+6. Smoke Testing : It is used to determine whether there are serious problems with a piece of software.
 Smoke Testing is considered as the surface level testing which is always used to validate that build provided by development to QA team is ready to accept for further testing.
 So in this way Smoke Testing is done by development team before releasing means submitting the build to the Software Testing team..

+7. Sanity Testing : It determines whether it is reasonable to proceed with further testing.
 Sanity Testing is the subset of Regression Testing and it is performed when we do not have enough time for doing testing.Sanity testing is performed after the build has clear the Smoke test and has been accepted by QA team for further testing, sanity testing checks the major functionality with finer details.

 8. Acceptance testing -Normally this type of testing is done to verify if system meets the customer specified requirements.
 User or customer do this testing to determine whether to accept application.